dawnl3ss/Sigma/README.md

 # Sigma
-Sigma is a reverse tunnel system fully developped during my free time.
+Sigma is a reverse tunnel system fully developped by me during my free time.